carlosalbertobuitragosantamaria/carlosalbertobuitragosantamaria/README.md

 # Hi there 👋
-I've been teaching myself web development for about a year now.
-I'm hoping to start a course this summer and change career by autumn.
+I'd been teaching myself web development for about a year now.
+I am now studying software developoment with [Founders and Coders](https://github.com/foundersandcoders) 💻

 ### What do I do?